 In 1989 we started Landforms of Tampa, a Design/Build/Maintain Company were we focused on high end residential design & installation coupled with commercial design/installation/maintenance for community developments.
 The ‘who’ all along the journey has been my wife Rebecca – helping support a young startup company with her time and talents while working full time in corporate America.

 1995 was a new beginning for our family as we moved to Woodstock, GA where I joined an amazing group of people at Lifescapes, where we daily turned design/build dreams into reality with creativity, teamwork and the ‘Wow Factor.’

 In 2001 we established Goldleaf Farms with our first growing operation located in Pontotoc, MS. Along with John West and Kent Townsend we created a mission: to provide our customers with the best possible value in ornamental trees and customer service while providing a safe, challenging and rewarding work environment for our team members.
-Our Ball Ground, GA growing operation began in 2003 where we saw an opportunity to better serve the growing markets in Atlanta and surrounding metro areas.
+Our Ball Ground, GA growing operation soon followed in 2003 where we saw an opportunity to better serve the growing markets in Atlanta and surrounding metro areas.

 So, in a nutshell that’s my Bio.
 A special thanks to Rebecca, Claire & Cole for their inspiration and support throughout the years and to my parents Paul & Ann (my work ethic comes from her) for providing me the opportunity to go beyond.
 To Bob Calloway, George Hughes, John Faulkner, Bill Kilmer & Joe Skelton I appreciate you for allowing me to glean from your experiences and leadership.